mendechris/mendechris.github.io/projects/word-guess.md

   <img width="400px" src="../img/projects/hangman3.png" class="img-thumbnail" >
   <img width="400px" src="../img/projects/hangman4.png" class="img-thumbnail" >
 </div>

-## What I learned
-For this program, I learned about simple game design and how to implement functions in Ruby to perform various tasks.

 Below is a short snippet of code for error-checking the user's input:
 ```ruby